 - Proper structuring of post

-And over all, it failed to create the community due to bad structure.
-From last one month, I have researched on different ways to integrate a forum with WordPress blog, and found many solutions.
+Overall, it failed to create the community due to lousy structure.
+Over the past few months, I have researched different ways to integrate a forum with WordPress blog, and found many solutions.

-In this article, I will discus some of the most common available options for forum integration with a WordPress blog, and in future post I will share more on my finding.
-I will discus some of the grey areas of integrating a forum using available WordPress forum plugins.
+In this article, I will discuss some of the most common available options for forum integration with a WordPress blog, and in a future post I will share more on my finding.

 The very first question you should be asking yourself is:

-You might have searched for many Forum WordPress plugins like bbPress, MinglePress, SimplePress and one of the major issue with them is, they don’t use separate database.
-They will be integrated with your WordPress blog like a plugin, and will be using your existing WordPress database, to add new tables.
-This is ok in the beginning, but as your forum will grow big, you have to work really hard on keeping your database clean and optimized.
+You might have searched for many forum WordPress plugins like bbPress, MinglePress, SimplePress and one of the major issues with them is, they don’t use a separate database.
+They will be integrated with your WordPress blog like a plugin and will be using your existing WordPress database to add new tables.
+This is ok in the beginning, but as your forum grows, you have to work hard on keeping your database clean and optimized.

-One major issue which I have read about integrating forum into WordPress via forum plugin is: compatibility.
-If one of them stops working, it will hamper other part too.
+One major issue which I have read about integrating a forum into WordPress via forum plugin is compatibility.
+If one of them stops working, it will hamper other parts too.
 For example, many users reported that upgrading Simplepress plugin broke the blog, and they had to re-install WordPress.
-Well, this is just one of many issues, which can easily be taken care by using a good WordPress forum plugin like bbPress or MinglePress.
+Well, this is just one of many issues, which can quickly be taken care by using a good WordPress forum plugin like bbPress or MinglePress.

 This is another important question you should ask yourself before integrating a forum on your blog.
 Where do you want your forum to be?
-What will be the SEO implication of integrating forum?
+What will be the SEO implication of incorporating the forum?

 Best Forum software’s and WordPress plugins to integrate forum

-Once you have answered all the above questions, now it’s time to look out for some of the best options.
-As I mentioned, there are two ways to integrate forum:
+Once you have answered all the above questions, it’s time to look out for some of the best options.
+As I mentioned, there are two ways to integrate a forum:

 - Integrated forum with WordPress